contaware/git-docs-notes/README.md

 ### Remove files

-- Stage for removal and delete from Working Directory (can be undo):
+- Stage for removal and delete from Working Tree (can be undo):

   ```
   git rm <filename>